Prevention/Diversion Program Services

 Be Proud, Be Responsible Workshops - These workshops focus on HIV/AIDS and Teen Pregnancy Prevention.
 They are offered at least once a month and are open to community youth ages 12-18.

 Academic Enrichment Program - Weekly tutoring sessions are held on Wednesdays from 3-5 p.m. at the Jefferson Barns Community Vitality Center.
-Academic Enrichment is open to youth of all ages.
+Academic Enrichment is open to youth of all ages and is only held during the school year.

 Karate - Free Karate sessions are held every Monday at the Friendship Center.
 Karate sessions are offered to program participants and their siblings.